Belén (film): Production

 On June 7, 2024, Amazon Prime Video announced that together with K&S Films they began working on the production of a film adaptation of the non-fiction book Somos Belén by Ana Correa.

 The script took three months to write, three months to complete, seven weeks of filming, and three more months of editing.
 It was shot in Tucumán, Argentina.

 Release

 Distributed by Digicine, Belén premiered on September 18, 2025, in Argentine theaters.
 For its international premiere, the film will be screened on September 23, 2025 at the 73rd San Sebastián International Film Festival, competing for the Golden Shell.
 Its festival run also included a selection for the Santa Fe International Film Festival 2025 and a special screening at the 20th Rome Film Festival in October 2025.
 The film is scheduled to premiere worldwide on Amazon Prime Video months after its Argentine theatrical debut.

+The film will compete in the Awards Buzz – Best International Feature Film section of the 37th Palm Springs International Film Festival on 3 January 2026.

 Reception

 Critical reception

+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 95% based on 40 reviews, with an average rating of 7.2/10.
+The website's critical consensus states: "Belén is a gripping, fast-paced legal drama that elevates a familiar courtroom narrative into an urgent, deeply human call for justice through its richly human performances and searing emotional honesty".
+On Metacritic, the film has a weighted average score of 70 out of 100, based on 7 critics, indicating "generally favorable reviews".